Lecraclav/Lecraclav/README.md

 - 🖥 If somebody wants to include me in their project, I will be very happy.
 - 🐙 Another account before this: [KatV1](https://github.com/KatV1)
 - 💬 Ask me about anything [here](https://github.com/Lecraclav/Lecraclav/issues)
+- ⚡ Fun fact: Like to drink a lot of cocoa 🥛🍫

 ---